Why Join United Faculty of Florida at UCF?

 After you have completed the form, please print, sign, and submit it either via Campus Mail or U.S. Mail to:

 We take the form and ensure that the original goes to the UCF Personnel/Payroll Deduction Office so that dues will come automatically out of your paycheck.
 Also, one copy stays here in our chapter’s files, and another copy goes to the UFF state office in Tallahassee.

-YES!
-There is a chapter of UFF for “at-large” folks that are not within the bargaining unit!
-Here is the form you need to fill out if you want to be an at-large member of UFF.
+UFF-UCF includes a chapter of UFF for “at-large” faculty not within the bargaining unit.
+Members are able to enjoy the same benefits as faculty in the bargaining unit.
+Fill out this form if you want to be an at-large member of UFF.
 The annual dues (as of the 2017-18 academic year) for an at-large member are $510.53.

 Retired faculty can also be a part of UFF, in the same chapter as “at-large” member.
 Here is the form you need to fill out if you are retired and want to be a member of UFF.
 The annual dues for a retiree are $86.00; the lifetime-member dues are $450.00 (though note that in order for you to receive the NEA life membership that comes with that, the member must pay the $450 before retiring from the position).
 Both of those dues are current as of the 2015-16 academic year.